Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 • Strong

-Vitamin B12 contributes to normal red blood cell formation, an effect documented by haematological data on erythrocyte maturation.
+Well-renewed blood: vitamin B12 contributes to normal red blood cell formation, the cells that carry oxygen.
+This role is documented by data on erythrocyte maturation.

 • Strong

-Vitamin B12 contributes to normal psychological function, an effect supported by data on its role in neurotransmitter synthesis and cerebral methylation.
+Better mental balance: vitamin B12 contributes to normal psychological function.
+This effect draws on its role in the synthesis of neurotransmitters, the brain's chemical messengers, and in cerebral methylation.

 • Strong

-Vitamin B12 contributes to the reduction of tiredness and fatigue, a benefit linked to its involvement in cellular energy production and red blood cell formation.
+Less fatigue: vitamin B12 contributes to the reduction of tiredness and fatigue.
+This benefit stems from its involvement in cellular energy production and red blood cell formation.

 • Moderate

-The VITACOG clinical trial showed that B vitamin supplementation (including B12) reduces brain atrophy rate by 30% in subjects with mild cognitive impairment, and up to 53% in those with homocysteine levels above 13 µmol/L.
+Slower brain aging: the VITACOG clinical trial followed subjects with mild cognitive decline.
+B vitamin supplementation (including B12) cut the rate of brain atrophy by 30%, and by up to 53% when homocysteine exceeded 13 µmol/L.

 Dosage & Forms